How to create App Clips for iOS 14

 There is an App Clip section in App Store Connect where you must provide the header image, subtitle, and action.
 This metadata appears in the App Clip Card.
 You can only edit this section after uploading the compiled file.
 After scrolling further down the page, we see the ability to add URLs for app reviewers to test App Clip.
 If you use query parameters, be sure to include at least two URLs for your tests.

-After the testing is complete, it’s time to release our App Clip.
+After the testing by our iOS developers is complete, it’s time to release our App Clip.
 This task is very simple – if we have planned to release the host application, App Clip will be made public to all users along with it.
 Our first App Clip is now released and ready for users to discover!

 Would you like to use app clips for your business?
 Reach out to our experts and see how we could be of help!